jquery/learn.jquery.com/page/javascript-101/scope.md

 console.log(x); // ReferenceError: x is not defined
 ```

-Since `x` was initialised within `myFunc`, it is only accessible within `myFunc`, and we get a reference error if we try to access it outside of `myFunc`.
+Since `x` was initialised within `myFunc()`, it is only accessible within `myFunc()`, and we get a reference error if we try to access it outside of `myFunc()`.

-__A word of Caution__
+##A word of Caution

-If you declare a variable & forget to use the `var` keyword, that variable is automically made global.
+If you declare a variable and forget to use the `var` keyword, that variable is automically made global.
 So this code would work:

 ```
 function myFunc() {